 On August 18, 2008, Gary Comer College Prep opened with its first class of freshmen.
 The first class of freshmen graduated in 2012 and the campus now serves over 755 students in grades 9-12.

 In August 2010, we opened our state-of-the-art high school building.
 Our building shares an integrated campus with The Gary Comer Youth Center.
 GCCP students participate in Youth Center programming after school, on weekends, and during the summer.

 In August 2011, over 65 sixth grade students were the founding class of Gary Comer College Prep’s middle school, currently based in the Gary Comer Youth Center.
 Eventually Gary Comer College Prep middle school will serve over 170 students in grades 6-8 and feed directly into the high school.

-Currently, Gary Comer College Prep is at full capacity serving 845 students in grades 9th-12th.
+Currently, Gary Comer College Prep is at full capacity serving over 800 students in grades 9th-12th.